+Make sure you are in Firefox within the Amazon instance.
 Go to http://rast.nmpdr.org/ Log-in with the details RAST provided you before you started this series of workshops.
 If you do not have one, you may need to wait several days for your login to be issued by RAST.
 Please skip ahead and come back to this section.

-Werson 4.0 The NMPDR, SEED-based, prokaryotic genome annotation service.
+RAST Rapid Annotation using Subsystem Technology version 4.0 The NMPDR, SEED-based, prokaryotic genome annotation service.
 For more information about The SEED please visit the SEED org.
 Info: You have been logged out.
 Info: To monitor RAST's load and view other news and statistics for RAST and the SEED, please visit "The Daily SEED."
 RAST (Rapid Annotation using Subsystem Technology) is a fully-automated service for annotating bacterial and archaeal genomes.
 It provide As the number of more or less complete bacterial and archaeal genome sequences is constantly rising, the need for high quality automated we provide RAST as a free service to the community.
 It leverages the data and procedures established within the SEED framework to provide quality genome sequences AND the analysis of draft genomes.
-The service normally makes the annotated genome available within 12-24 ho Please note that while the SEED environment and SEED data structures (most prominently FIGfams) are used to compute the automatic annu the SEED.
+The service normally makes the annotated genome available within 12-24 ho Please note that while the SEED environment and SEED data structures (most prominently FlGfams) are used to compute the automatic annu the SEED.
 Once annotation is completed, genomes can be downloaded in a variety of formats or viewed online.
 The genome annotation prov To be able to contact you once the computation is finished and in case user intervention is required, we request that users register with email If you use our service, please cite: The RAST Server: Rapid Annotations using Subsystems Technology.
-Aziz RK, Bartels D, Best AA, DeJongh M, Disz T, Edwards RA, Formsma K, Gerdes S, Glass EM, Kubal M, Meyer F, Olsen GJ, Olson R, Ost Vonstein V, Wilke A, Zagnitko O. BMC Genomics, 2008, [article] This project has been funded in whole or in part with Federal funds from the National Institute of Allergy and Infectious Diseases, National Inst Login Password Login
+Aziz RK, Bartels D, Best AA, DeJongh M, Disz T, Edwards RA, Formsma K, Gerdes S, Glass EM, Kubal M, Meyer F, Olsen GJ, Olson R, Ost Vonstein V, Wilke A, Zagnitko O. BMC Genomics, 2008. [atticle] This project has been funded in whole or in part with Federal funds from the National Institute of Allergy and Infectious Diseases, National Inst Login Password Login